 - Digital Audio location recorders, wireless microphones.

-This is the largest of York's many libraries.
-It contains thousands of books, journals, periodicals, and other documents, including a very large collection pertaining to Film & Video and the other Fine Arts.
+The largest of York's many libraries contains thousands of books, journals, periodicals, and other documents, including a very large collection pertaining to Cinema & Media and the other Fine Arts.

 Sound and Moving Image Library